Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Smart Contract Audit Cost by Project Type

 Audit pricing varies meaningfully by the type of protocol you are building.
 Each project category carries a different complexity profile, risk surface, and expected auditor time investment.
-Therefore, understanding where your project fits helps you set more accurate budget expectations from the outset.
+Therefore, understanding where your project fits helps you set accurate budget expectations from the outset.
+For a deeper dive into overall development costs, read our blockchain project cost planning guide.

 Token Contracts (ERC-20, ERC-721, ERC-1155)